yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 limited by a setting inside the deployment package (FED file).
 By default, this value is set to 1GB.
 Three gateways are deployed in the minimal configuration.
-But autoscaling can increase this number to 12 replicas.
+But autoscaling can increase this number to 12 replicas (or more in your custom configuration), as an example.
 So, storage of 13 GB must be configured.

 Follow this method to estimate disk space: